ChrisCavs/bounds.js/README.md

 ### check(el)

 The `check` method will return a `boolean`, indicating if the provided element is currently inside the boundary.
+The check is based on history, which starts once you watch the element.
+If the element is not currently being watched, `check` will return `undefined`.

 ### clear()